2012 India blackouts

 Two severe power outages affected most of northern and eastern India on 30 and 31 July 2012.
-The 30 July 2012 blackout affected over 400 million people and was briefly the largest power outage in history by number of people affected, beating the January 2001 blackout in Northern India (230 million affected).
-The blackout on 31 July is the largest power outage in history.
-The outage affected more than 620 million people, about 9% of the world population, or half of India's population, spread across 22 states in Northern, Eastern, and Northeast India.
+The 30 July 2012 blackout affected over 400 million people and lasted about 13.5 hrs.
+During that period, it was the largest power outage in history by number of people affected, beating the January 2001 blackout in Northern India (230 million affected).
+Similar conditions caused a blackout on the next day, which remained the largest power outage in history as of May 2025.
+The outage on 30 July affected more than 620 million people (9% of the world population at the time and half of India's population), spread across 22 states in Northern, Eastern, and Northeast India.
 An estimated 32 gigawatts of generating capacity was taken offline.
 Of the affected population, 320 million initially had power, while the rest lacked direct access.
 Electric service was restored in the affected locations between 31 July and 1 August 2012.

 Background

-India is the world's third largest producer and consumer of electricity after the United States and China; however, the electrical infrastructure was unreliable in those days.
-The northern electrical grid had previously collapsed in 2001.
-In 2012, an estimated 27% of energy generated was lost in transmission or stolen, while peak supply fell short of demand by an average of 9%.
-During that period, the nation suffered from frequent power outages that lasted as long as 10 hours and about 25% of the population, about 300 million people, had no electricity at all.
-Efforts are underway to reduce transmission and distribution losses and increase production.
+India is the world's third largest producer and consumer of electricity after the United States and China; but has long suffered from unreliable electrical infrastructure.
+The northern electrical grid had previously collapsed as recently as 2001.
+Around the time of the blackouts, an estimated 27% of energy generated was lost in transmission or stolen.
+About 25% of the population, about 300 million people, had no electricity at all.
+Peak supply fell short of demand by an average of 9%, and the nation suffered from frequent power outages that lasted as long as 10 hours.
+Efforts were underway (and continue) to reduce transmission and distribution losses, and increase production.

+The private sector had spent $29 billion to build their own independent power stations in order to provide reliable power to their factories, and the five biggest consumers of electricity in India had private off-grid supplies.
+In total, Indian companies had 35 GW of private off-grid generation capacity at the time of the blackouts and planned to add another 33 GW to their off-grid capacity in the aftermath.

+Administratively, the Indian electrical power system is divided into Northern, Western (which, despite the name, is south of the Northern region), Southern, Eastern, and Northeastern regions.
+The Southern region only connects through high-voltage direct current (HVDC) interties, but the other four systems operate in synchrony.
+All operate at a nominal 50 Hz.
+The Northern region also operates an internal HVDC line to transport power from generators in the east to consumers in the west.

+On the days of the blackout, utilities had taken multiple parallel transmission lines out of service for scheduled maintenance, leaving few transmission circuits connecting the Western and Northern grid regions.
+The monsoon stressed the few remaining lines.
+However, there was also unusually large electrical demand, and the Northern Region imported 4-6 GW of power from its neighbors.